 7. Kavanaugh & The Supreme Court

-Speaking of acceptable male behavior, I’ll close on Supreme Court nominee Brett Kavanaugh, a man who is interviewing for the job of a lifetime.
+Speaking of acceptable behavior, I’ll close on Supreme Court nominee Brett Kavanaugh, a man who is interviewing for the job of a lifetime.
 Literally, if appointed, he will rule on cases that impact all of us for his entire lifetime.
 The stakes are high as shit, okay?
 We’ve heard partisan arguments about timing.
 Sneaky Democrats and their last-ditch efforts to railroad Trump’s hand-picked nominee.
-Weasley Republicans and their desperate attempt to “plow right through” with the nomination before they lose control of the house.
+Weasley Republicans and their desperate attempt to “plow right through” with the nomination before they lose power.
 It’s par for the political course, right?

 Here’s the thing, though.
 Even if the Democratic party is crying wolf on a monumental stage – whether to payback the GOP for a Garland no-vote, to protect Roe, or even to keep a President in an ongoing criminal investigation from appointing his own personal get out of jail free card – even if Democrats are evil, whiny, snowflake brats, it doesn’t matter.
 We don’t owe it to Democrats to thoroughly investigate Ford’s (and this just in – Ramirez’s) claim.